2018 Innovative Seed Grant Competition

 2017 Innovative Seed Grant Winners

-Similar to last year, there is an opportunity for faculty who would like to become part of the campus Grand Challenge Our Space.
-Our Future. and take the Challenge into new and exciting directions.
+There is also an opportunity for faculty who would like to become part of the campus Grand Challenge Our Space.
+Our Future. to take the Challenge into new and exciting directions.
 Funding has been set aside for projects that branch out and strengthen the ongoing work and contribute to ensuring a global impact on Grand Challenge goals.
 These projects need to be distinct from, yet synergistic with, Grand Challenge projects already underway.
-Applicants should explicitly identify if their submitted proposal is in support of the Grand Challenge and how it will address and strengthen the goals of the university.
+Applicants interested should select the Grand Challenge review category in the application portal, and explicitly mention if their submitted proposal is in support of the Grand Challenge and how it will address and strengthen the goals of the university.

 The full list of categories are: